outbrain/pure-angular-date-range-picker/readme.md

 	start: moment()
 ```
 **Note:**
-If you choose to provide the attributes as strings, then you will have to provide the [format](#format) of the date, for example:
+If you choose to provide the attribute as string, then you will have to provide the [format](#format) of the date, for example:
 JS:
 ```
  	this.selectedDay = '27-08-2014';